 2. Defendant's Guilty Plea.
-The defendant agrees to and hereby does plead guilty to the lesser included charge in Count One of the Indictment charging him with a violation of 21 U.S.C. §§ U.S.C.
-841(a)(1) and (b)(1)(B), that is, conspiracy to distribute 500 grams or more of a mixture or substance containing cocaine and five (5) grams or more of a mixture or substance containing cocaine base.
+The defendant agrees to and hereby does plead guilty to Count One of the Indictment charging him with a violation of 21 U.S.C. §§ 841(a)(1), (b)(1)(A), and 846 that is, conspiracy to distribute five kilograms or more of a mixture or substance containing cocaine.